Welcome Ambassadors Recommend: Parks in Bath

 “If you like to surround yourself with noisy activity and laughter, there is also the Children’s Playground and Bath Skatepark.
 If you prefer quiet solitude to read a book or just listen to birdsong, there are many peaceful corners to be found in the Botanical Gardens, Great Dell, or outer fringes of the park.

-“Summer performances in the Victorian Bandstand take place most weekends, and there are regular visiting attractions such as Carters Steam Fair, Outdoor Cinema and Pub in the Park.
+“Performances in the Victorian Bandstand take place on some summer weekends, and there are regular visiting attractions such as Foodies Festival.

 “With wilding areas, ponds, hidden statues, a replica Roman Temple, tennis courts, mini-golf, a bowling green, a café, and even an ice rink over the Christmas period, Royal Victoria Park is truly a park for everyone!”